Sophus55/Sophus55.github.io/Index.md

 A: Checking in tells the community you're at a park right now.
 Other users can see who's checked in, helping you connect with fellow dog owners and know if a park is busy.

 **Q: How do I add a new dog park?**
 A: If a park is missing, open the app's menu and tap "Suggest a Park."
 Fill in the details and submit.
-Our team will review it within 24–48 hours.
+The park may not show up right away, we have a semi autonomous system in place that requires mulitple users to sudgest the same additions/changes for them to take affect.

 **Q: Can I suggest changes to a park?**
 A: Yes!
 On any park's detail page, tap "Suggest a Change" to report updates like new amenities, corrected hours, or closed facilities.

 **Q: Can I upload photos?**
-A: Yes.
-Photos you upload to reviews or park suggestions help build an accurate, helpful community record.
-Photos remain associated with your account unless you delete them.
+A: Currently only dog photos are supported.
+We want to Impliment a park photo feature in the future.

 **Q: Can I see my dog's profile in the app?**
 A: Yes.
 When you sign up, you can optionally add your dog's name, breed, and a note.
 This profile is private and only you see it.